Governor Kemp faces next test from Trump loyalists in Georgia | ExBulletin

 Governor Kemp faces next test from Trump loyalists in Georgia

-ATLANTA Georgias ‘new voting law review kicked off Gov. Brian Kemps’ effort to reconnect with diehard conservatives angry that the Republican executive failed to help reverse the loss of the former President Donald Trump last November.
+ATLANTA (AP) Georgias ‘new voting law review kicked off Republican Gov. Brian Kemps’ effort to reconnect with hard-line conservatives angry because he failed to help reverse the loss of Donald Trump in last november.
 But the new GOP-backed law has failed to appease Trump’s most intense loyalists.

-The next measure of their anger and Kemps’s candidacy as he seeks re-election in 2022 comes on Saturday as many local Republican committees across Georgia consider proposals to censor the governor for not nullifying the victory. of President Joe Bidens in Georgia.
-The county conventions come a day after Kemp drew his first main challenger of 2022 after resisting Trump’s wrath for months.
+The next measure of their anger and Kemps’s candidacy as he seeks re-election in 2022 was in focus on Saturday, when many local Republican committees across Georgia met to consider the governor’s censure proposals for ne not have canceled the presidential victory of Democrat Joe Bidens in Georgia.
+The county conventions were held a day after Kemp drew his first main challenger of 2022 after resisting Trump’s wrath for months.

 It doesn’t matter what Kemp does, said Conservative activist Debbie Dooley, who is helping lead the censorship effort.
 The base is angry.